 I spent the entire game hating Mae but, towards the end, I nearly forgave her when she opened up about her struggles regarding mental health.
 This is alluded to throughout the game because we find out early on that she physically assaulted someone during high school and currently sees a therapist, sort of.

-The scene where Mae discusses what goes on in her mind was the first time the entire game where Mae was a real fucking person: someone capable of vulnerability, someone who is multidimensional.
-I forgave Mae for about .5 seconds before remembering she is complete garbage.
-But after that, I realized this last second legitimate characterization is more than just a flaw in the game… it’s an issue I take with the depiction of mental health issues.
+The scene where Mae discusses what goes on in her mind was the first time the entire game that Mae was a real fucking person: someone capable of vulnerability, someone who is multidimensional.
+I forgave Mae for about five seconds before remembering she is complete garbage.
+But after that, I realized this last-second legitimate characterization is more than just a flaw in the game… it’s an issue I take with the depiction of mental health issues.

 I’m not here for the asshole/shit show depictions of depression & anxiety.
 And in a game full of clichés (surrounding the lead character), Mae’s mental health issues become the most distressing one.
 The problem with this archetype of mental illness is two-fold:

 1. It condones negative behaviors and promotes cycles of abuse.

 Let me be clear: if someone is struggling with any issues—especially mental health ones—you should always take that into account.
 However, having mental health issues doesn’t make it okay for you to be an asshole.
 Nor do mental health issues create assholes.
 Of course depression/anxiety (I highlight these because the game does) influence behaviors but you still need to take ownership of who you are and what you do.
 Mae gives a few half-hearted apologies here and there, but not much.
 She also doesn’t take any positive steps in the game ever (unless you count dropping out which we later learn was due to depression/anxiety).